 All prosecutions under the WHS Act or WHS Regulations are conducted in accordance with the Prosecution Policy of the Commonwealth (Prosecution Policy).[1]

 Section 230(3) of the WHS Act requires Comcare to publish general guidelines in relation to the prosecution of offences under the WHS Act or WHS Regulations.
-This regulatory guide provides those guidelines.
+This regulatory guide contains those guidelines.

 1. Offences